pinargulum/pinargulum/README.md

 - Weather API
 - Git & GitHub for version control
 ---
+# AI Chatbot in React

+This project is a simple yet engaging AI-powered chatbot built with **React.js**.

+It allows users to have interactive conversations while delivering a responsive and visually clean experience across devices.

+## 🔍 Features

+- **Real-time conversation flow** for immediate responses.

+- **Responsive layout** suitable for mobile, tablet, and desktop.

+- **Predefined answers** for various types of user inputs.

+- **Clean user interface** with smooth and intuitive chat experience.

+- **Animated chat bubbles** for a modern and dynamic look.

+## 🚀 Technologies

+- React.js

+- JavaScript

+- CSS
+---
 ### 🗺️ [Around Us](#)
 - A travel project built with **HTML**, **CSS**, and **JavaScript**.
 - Allows users to upload and share travel pictures from their adventures.